vokegpu/ekg-docs/model/architecture-model.md

 ### Generic-Query

-Okay here a big deal with descriptors and pools, generic is possible but limite to the architecture of EKG, while not a EKG standard, you can make unsafe everything.
+Okay here a big deal with descriptors and pools, generic is possible but limited to the architecture of EKG, while not a EKG standard, you can make unsafe everything.

 ```cpp
 template<typename t>